jingtaozhan/RepCONC/README.md

 **************************** **Updates** ****************************
 * 11/3: We released code for [encoding corpus](#encode-corpus) and [IVF acceleration](#build-ivf-index).
 * 11/2: We released our [model checkpoints](#models-and-indexes) and [retrieval code](#retrieval).
-* 10/13: Our paper has been accepted to WSDM!
+* 10/13: Our paper has been accepted by WSDM!
 Please check out the [preprint paper](https://arxiv.org/pdf/2110.05789.pdf).

 ## Quick Links